Miss Virginia Camille Schrier Crowned Miss America 2020

 During the competition last year, Franklin also opened about the struggles she's faced not seeing herself represented in the world around her.

-"I grew up at a predominately Caucasian school and there was only five percent minority, and I felt out of place so much because of the color of my skin," Franklin said, per CNN.
-"But growing up, I found my love of arts, and through music that helped me to feel positive about myself and about who I was."
+"I grew up at a predominately Caucasian school and there was only five percent minority, and I felt out of place so much because of the color of my skin," Franklin said/ "But growing up, I found my love of arts, and through music that helped me to feel positive about myself and about who I was."